 You do not need to disclose your marginalizations in your cover letter, but you are welcome to do so.
 Please send submissions to email@example.com with “ROSALIND” in the subject line and the story title.
 Format submissions reasonably close to Standard Manuscript Format, and send them in .doc, .odt, .rtf formats, or .pdf if the story has unusual formatting that needs to be preserved.
 Please do NOT send .docx files.

-Submissions open on 1st November and close on 1st December.
+Submissions open on 1st November and close on the 31st of December.
 Please do not submit outside that window.

 We pay £0.08/word upon signed contract and are interested in previously unpublished short stories between 500 and 7500 words, nonfiction essays, and poetry on our theme.
 We pay a flat rate of £50 per poem.